 VR courses are a lot cheaper than that because they do not require a physical space or instructor.
 On average, a VR course is about 2-3 times cheaper than a traditional course overall.
 Of course, VR courses are not to be taken as a complete replacement when it comes to driving or music lessons, etc. After all, you are living in the “real” world, aren’t you?
 What VR does provide is a great supplemental tool, helping speed up the process to learn new skills.

 Learning, as we all know, is all about exploration and experimentation.
 VR’s way of creating virtual environments makes it a great tool for acquiring new skills, not only because it’s fun but also because you get paid for it in form of effectiveness and time.
-But still, your tendency to replicate the skill you’ve learned in VR, in the real world, is the key.
+But still, your tendency to replicate the skill you’ve learned in VR into the real world, is the key.